apache/spark/core/src/main/resources/error/README.md

 # Guidelines

-To throw a standardized exception, developers should use an error class and message parameters rather than an arbitrary error message.
+To throw a standardized user-facing exception, developers should specify the error class and message parameters rather than an arbitrary error message.

 ## Usage